saeta-eth/react-stopwatch/README.md

   document.getElementById('app')
 );
 ```
-If you want to do the watch would appears with you own styles.
+If you want to do the watch would appears with your own styles.
 You just need to put your styles inside of `containerOutter` and `containerInner`.

 ```js
 import Stopwatch from 'react-stopwatch';